canonical/mlflow-operator/README.md

 **Note:** This will wipe out an existing microk8s cluster, so use with care.

 **Note:** This may need to be retried several times, due to various Juju/Kubeflow bugs.
+For example if you get an error message or a 403 error after logging in.

 **Note:** Min 14GB RAM needed.